Catharine Trotter Cockburn: Style and themes

 Unworthy of an art that's all divine."

 Trotter's hiatus from writing, spanning sixteen to eighteen years, garnered public attention, as did her subsequent return to writing.
 Commentators on her works may have misinterpreted her own words on this matter, drawing unwarranted conclusions.
-It is important to note that during those years, Trotter had limited exposure to new books.
+During those years, Trotter had limited exposure to new books.
 Nevertheless, she possessed works such as the Bible, Shakespeare and Milton's writings, Lord Bacon's works, Cudworth's works and Bishop Cumberland's works.
 Despite her withdrawal from the bustling center of British activity, her seclusion allowed her reflections to mature, enriching her intellectual growth more than continuous observation would have.
 Her mental faculties remained sharp and polished through constant exercise.
 Extracts from her controversial writings demonstrate her writing style.

 In the preface to her "Letter to Dr. Holdsworth," Trotter made a statement, possibly referring to Lord King:

 "The great zeal Mr. Locke showed for the conversion of deists, the serious veneration he expresses for the Divine Revelation, and (how little soever he was fond of particular systems) the care he took not to oppose any established articles of faith, make it a work worthy a sincere Christian to support his character against the injudiciousness of those who have reproached him as a Socinian heretic, an enemy, an underminer of religion.
 That there are no plain proofs from his writings to ground such a charge upon, is a sufficient foundation for this defence; but that he was certainly no Socinian, I am farther well assured by the authority of one who was intimate to his most private thoughts, and who is as eminent for his probity, as for the high station he at present possesses."